grain-lang/grain/stdlib/immutablearray.md

 ## Values

-Functions and constants for working with immutable arrays.
+Functions and constants included in the ImmutableArray module.

 ### ImmutableArray.**empty**